 This article is about a rarely discussed component that resides in the background of our lives.

-No word clearly describes this phenomena as it’s a fusion of different ideas.
+No word clearly describes this phenomenon as it’s a fusion of different

 Maybe it is related to how we are born in a world where we are pampered and don’t worry about much.
 We may crave some higher purpose, meaning, and order, but there’s nothing our surroundings can offer.